am1t/sn-wiki/_notes/my-first-note.md

 So what if I want to link to [[consistency]].
 Nice!
 It added it!

 And what about [[move your body every day]].
 Brilliant!

-Dashes and underscores in file names are supported, and may be omitted in the bracket link syntax.
-As an example, the `your-first-note.md` file can be linked to with [[your first note]] or [[your-first-note]], or even [[yOuR-FiRsT Note]].

 In all cases, if the double-bracket link does not point to a valid note, the double brackets will still be shown, like this: [[there is no note that matches this link]].